cja1/tubenoise/README.md

 ## Usage
 * Install the code on your iPhone.
-Note that the simulator won't work as there is no accelerometer.
+Note that the simulator won't work as it doesn't have an accelerometer.
 * Run the code.
 Adjust the display sensitivity if required.
 This doesn't change the recording sensitivity.
 * Tap 'Start' to start recording and 'Stop' when you're done.
 * Slide the green bars if you want to trim the recording start / end time.
 (Limitation: start time must be between zero and half way through the recording.
 End time must be between half way through and the end of the movie)